Kristy-coding/README-Generator/README.md

   * [Questions](https://github.com/Kristy-coding/README-Generator/blob/main/README.md#questions)

   ### Installation
-  fjdksla
+  From the command line cd into your project folder and run ‘npm install inquirer’

   ### Usage
-  jfkdls
+  Clone the repo, make sure you have node downloaded on your device and that inquirer is installed in your project folder.
+To invoke the application simply type ‘node index’ into the command line.

   ### License
-  This application is covered under the [Mozilla Public 2.0 license](https://choosealicense.com/licenses/mpl-2.0/)
+  This application is covered under the [MIT license](https://choosealicense.com/licenses/mit/)

   ### Contributing
-  fjdklsa

   ### Tests
-  fjkdlsa
+  Answer the command line prompts and then look to see if a README file was generated in your IDE

   ### Questions

-  Find me on GitHub [HERE](https://github.com/fdhjska)<br/>
+  Find me on GitHub [HERE](https://github.com/Kristy-coding)<br/>
-  If you have any addition questions about the project feel free to reach out via my email: fjdksl
+  If you have any addition questions about the project feel free to reach out via my email: kristyzurmuhlen@gmail.com